Radius of gyration

-Radius of gyration or gyradius of a body about the axis of rotation is defined as the radial distance to a point which would have a moment of inertia the same as the body's actual distribution of mass, if the total mass of the body were concentrated there.
+The radius of gyration or gyradius of a body about the axis of rotation is defined as the radial distance to a point which would have a moment of inertia the same as the body's actual distribution of mass, if the total mass of the body were concentrated there.
+The radius of gyration has dimensions of distance [L] or [M0LT0] and the SI unit is the metre (m).

+Formulation

 Mathematically the radius of gyration is the root mean square distance of the object's parts from either its center of mass or a given axis, depending on the relevant application.
 It is actually the perpendicular distance from point mass to the axis of rotation.
 One can represent a trajectory of a moving point as a body.
 Then radius of gyration can be used to characterize the typical distance travelled by this point.